travel agency website designs

 Winning Feature: Friendly, funny, and comforting copy.

-One of the scariest parts of booking tours and activities can be the idea of trusting someone with your money, to secure a product, and deliver what they claim they can offer.
-Now, one of the best ways to combat this is to have a well-designed website, which speaks to trust and accountability.
+One of the scariest parts of booking tours and activities can be the idea of trusting someone with your money to secure a product and deliver what they claim they can offer.
+One of the best ways to combat this is to have a well-designed website that speaks to trust and accountability.
 We can easily say that all the sites on this list meet that requirement.

-However, Holiday Pirates have gone the extra step, and presented some truly well-planned copy on their website, making browsing the site a laugh, and allowing things to catch your interest that otherwise might not.
+However, Holiday Pirates have gone the extra step and presented some truly well-planned copy on their website.
+This makes browsing the site a laugh and allows things to catch your interest that otherwise might not.

 While their website is pretty standard overall, their copy is really a significant step above the rest, and you can easily see why.